Judicial Externship FAQ

 Mandatory Class: Ethics, Professionalism and Course Requirements:

-This fall all documents must be submitted through TWEN.
+This spring all documents must be submitted through TWEN.
 So please make sure to add yourself to TWEN under externships Delfino/Toomer.

-All fall session students who have not done an off-campus externship in the past must attend one of the two the mandatory externship meeting.
+All spring session students who have not done an off-campus externship in the past must attend the mandatory Ethics, Professionalism and Course Requirements mandatory externship meeting.

-Please make sure to enroll in all of your other courses for the fall.
-The course code to add can only be provided by the Externship Department.
-In order to be enrolled for units you will need to attend the mandatory off-campus externship meeting.
+Please make sure to enroll in all of your other courses for the summer.
+The CRN number can only be provided by the Externship Department.

 We look forward to seeing you there!